kreutz-lab/RTF/README.md

 ```

 ### Dose-dependent RTF
-(Input data frame should contain the columns 't' for time,
+Input data frame should contain the columns 't' for time,
 'y' for the quantitative value, and 'd' for dose.
 Optionally, a column 'sigmaExp' can be provided with the standard error of
-the experimental data.):
+the experimental data.

 ```
 data.doseResponse <- getSimData(modus = "doseDependent")